Tbrennan6/IcelandicNow/docs/02_pronunciation/01_Strategies.md

 ## Record Yourself
 One of the most effective ways to improve pronunciation is recording yourself speaking and then playing it back to yourself.
 Recording yourself allows you to hear your speech objectively and easily compare it to the native speaker sources you found persuant to the first tip.
 There are plenty of voice recorders for iPhone, Android, PC, and Mac that you can start today.

 Try playing your recording back to back with the native one.
 Naturally, you should try to make yours match the native course as close as possible.
-This strategy is much more effective then just listning to yourself as you speak as your onw brain and ears are likely to distor what you hear in real time.
+This strategy is much more effective then just listning to yourself as you speak as your own brain and ears are likely to distor what you hear in real time.

 ##